 For students who truly don’t want to be on camera, there is a *cameras off* option included in the instructions.
 (Students will just type 1, 2, or 3 in the chat rather than holding up their hands.)

-These will save you time every single week – and I see them being a staple after virtual learning as well.
+These editable openers and reflections provide a wide variety of options: multiple choice, quick reading comprehension, group discussion, and more.
+I know these will save you time every single week – and I see them being a staple after virtual learning as well.

-This is one more bundle I put together to engage both the students in class and the ones at home.
-These opener and exit ticket templates are completely editable — they are ready for YOU to adapt for your students.
-The possibilities are endless!
-There are 80 editable slides total – options included with locked aspects to protect formatting, or open formatting so you can add/remove options or just really make them your own.
-I hope they save you time and help build consistency with your students during this year that has been anything but.
+There are 80 editable slides total – I have included options with locked aspects to protect formatting, or open formatting so you can add/remove options and REALLY add your own spin.
+I hope the templates save you time and help build consistency with your students during this year that has been anything but consistent.

 I hope these ideas can help you in the coming weeks!
-Many schools are moving back and forth between hybrid and remote, sometimes with very little notice.
+Many schools are moving back and forth between hybrid and remote, while many others are moving to full time in person.
+When in person, social distancing is still essential and I hope these digital activities can help you continue to have FUN while doing what you must to keeping your students safe.
 I think we can all agree this is the most stressful year for all teachers and students, and my goal is to take some of the load off your shoulders while creating activities that our students will enjoy.
 We need these small moments of joy.

 Hang in there, profes.
 I see you.